likebike/PyHPy/input.example/index.html.md

 Static webpages have some very nice features:

 * Static is *Fast*.
 Nothing is faster than serving a static page.
-They can easily survive huge traffic spikes.
+A static website can easily survive huge traffic spikes.

 * Static is Immortal.
 Once a static webpage is online, it almost never breaks.
 No maintenence is required to keep them online.
 They handle server upgrades, library updates, and host migrations with ease.